webyrd/cool-relational-interpreter-examples/README.md

 ---

 The examples in `unspecified-behavior/interp-curried-two-directions-tests.scm` show how we can infer Scheme expressions whose values differ under left-to-right and right-to-left evaluation orders.
-The inferred expressions can be shown to return different values under Vicare Scheme, Petite Chez Scheme, and Racket.
+The inferred expressions return different values under Vicare Scheme, Petite Chez Scheme, and Racket.